Cantera 3.2.0b1

 double cv_mole() const override

-Molar heat capacity at constant volume of the solution.
+Molar heat capacity of the solution at constant volume and composition [J/kmol/K].

 void getPureGibbs(double *gpure) const override